jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 All constraints are specified with [`addconstraint!`](@ref MathOptInterface.addconstraint!) by restricting the output of some function to a set.
-The interface allows an arbitrary combination of functions at sets, but of course solvers may decide to support only a small number of combinations (see [`supportsproblem`](@ref MathOptInterface.supportsproblem)).
+The interface allows an arbitrary combination of functions and sets, but of course solvers may decide to support only a small number of combinations (see [`supportsproblem`](@ref MathOptInterface.supportsproblem)).

 For example, linear programming solvers should support, at least, combinations of affine functions with